 Cryptocurrency has the opposite effect, creating a financial market that's largely out of reach of SEC and FDIC regulation.
-Even if you're a libertarian and a fully deregulated "buyer beware" financial market fits your politics, cryptocurrency is still a problem because it doesn't fit the politics of other countries like China, where crypto is now banned.
+Even if you're a libertarian and a fully deregulated "buyer beware" financial market fits your politics, cryptocurrency still has problems because it doesn't fit the politics of other countries like China, where crypto is now banned.
 There may be ways to illegally work with crypto in China.
-But in 2020, Chinese Alibaba billionaire Jack Ma made a speech promoting financial deregulation in China and then disappeared for 3 months while the government brought the regulatory hammer down on his companies, and later he quietly reappeared without ever discussing what happened.
+But in 2020, Chinese Alibaba billionaire Jack Ma made a speech promoting financial deregulation in China and then disappeared for 3 months while the government brought the regulatory hammer down on his companies, and he later quietly reappeared without discussing what happened.
 Going around financial regulation in China may be risky regardless of money or status.